 Personally, I love June in Portland.
 It holds so much promise.
 And because most of it is still technically spring (since summer starts the third week of June), it kind of feels like a bonus when you get any rain-free or sunny weather.
 It’s also the start of Pedalpalooza which is a month of bikey fun and summer solstice.
 Plus, June is peak rose season and you can smell roses all over the city.
 And strawberry picking season!
 And some beautiful days on the Oregon coast.

 Pedalpalooza & World Naked Bike Ride – Pedalpalooza is a whole month of bikey fun, with dozens of events every day from sunrise to even all night rights.
 There’s pretty much something for everyone, even family friendly rides.
-The most popular being – Music/musician themed rides (Prince vs Bowie in 2016), Loud n Lit, and of course WNBR the World Naked Bike Ride.
+The most popular being – Music/musician themed rides (Prince vs Bowie in 2016), Loud n Lit, and of course WNBR the World Naked Bike Ride (one of the biggest rides in the United States).

 Portland Pride – every June, Portland Pride is a weeklong series of events with the grand finale of the Pride Parade downtown and waterfront park.